mmp17/full-stack-notes/react/form-flow-redux/README.md

 - Collection of reducer creators and action creators
 - Validation support
 - Form data stored in Redux store in a model
+- No need of state, handleInputChange, handleBlur, validate, and `FormFeedback`

 #### Local Form
 _Maps form model to local state of the component_